GROWTH IN THE JUNIOR SCHOOL

-Alternatively, you have the option of your child spending all their Primary and Secondary years on the one campus at Kellyville.
-From 2021, all year levels from K -12 will be offered at Kellyville campus, in addition to K-4 and Early Learning Centre at Castle Hill.
+Alternatively, if your child is starting Kindergarten, you have the option of your child spending all their Primary and Secondary years on the one campus at Kellyville.
+Currently, the College offers K-2 (Year 3 in 2021, Year 4 in 2022) and Year 5-12 at the Kellyville Campus

 CONNECTIONS IN OUR COMMUNITY

 Connecting students and parents with others encourages them to feel comfortable in their college community.

 Your child is important to us, and as a school we are committed to encouraging, accepting and nurturing them.
 We want to provide our students with a well-rounded environment where they can confidently develop into students of excellence.
 Let us help establish the grounding necessary for your child to feel confident, cared for and capable in these early years of schooling.

 Hills Adventist College has a warm and friendly atmosphere – perfect for the little ones starting school.
 Educational research acknowledges that students learn best when they feel safe and secure.
 From this foundation, our teachers focus on individual needs, respect for the children in their care, and support for their values and opinions.

 The College is in a partnership with parents and caregivers.
 Your involvement is important and valuable.
 Through the active Home and School Association, parents are able to assist the College in many different ways – Canteen, special events, and classroom assistance, to mention just a few.